Practitioner-in-Residence/Online · Email

 Sam S. Gaston, M.P.A., is Practitioner-in-Residence/Online in the Master of Public Administration (MPA) Program.
 His expertise, research, and teaching focus on city/county management and public administration leadership and ethics.
-Professor Gaston is past president of the International City-County Management Association (ICMA), past regional vice president of ICMA, and past president of the Alabama City-County Management Association.
+Professor Gaston currently serves as the Chairman of the Advisory Board for Graduate Education and is past president of the International City-County Management Association (ICMA), past regional vice president of ICMA, and past president of the Alabama City-County Management Association.

 Professor Gaston serves as City Manager of Mountain Brook, Alabama – a position he has held since 1993.
 He is the recipient of the "Outstanding Public Official" award from the Alabama Urban Forestry Association, the "Vocational Excellence" award from the Alabama City-County Management Association, and the "Administrator of the Year" award from the Greater Birmingham Chapter of the American Society for Public Administration.